New Student Advising Common Concerns and FAQs

 Will I have enough room in my schedule for all the courses I want to take?

-As predicaments go, this isn’t a bad one to have, but you will need to make choices.
-Good news: you have four years.
-More good news: we’re here to help!
+This isn’t bad as predicaments go, but you must make choices.
+The good news is that you have four years.
+The good news is that we’re here to help!
 Make a list of questions and ask your advisor during your “new student advising call.”

 What if I make the wrong choice?

 There’s simply no such thing.
 Make thoughtful, responsible decisions and work with your advisor.
-Discovering that a particular field isn’t the right fit for you is every bit as important as discovering your core intellectual passion.
-Moreover, because all our courses and professors are rigorous and excellent, we’re confident that you’ll find value in every course you take.
-Finally, if you’re already thinking about graduation requirements (you need not!), almost every course you take in your first semester will move you towards graduation.
+Discovering that a particular field isn’t the right fit for you is equally important as discovering your core intellectual passion.
+Moreover, because all our courses and professors are rigorous and excellent, we’re confident you’ll find value in every course you take.
+Finally, if you’re already thinking about graduation requirements (you need not!), almost every course you take in your first semester will move you toward graduation.

 What if I want to double major?

 At Dickinson and across the country, many students are rushing to double major.
-Double-majoring may end up being the best choice for you, but we strongly (strongly!) encourage you to consider this important decision with great care and in consultation with advisors and professors at Dickinson.
+Double-majoring may be the best choice for you.
+Still, we strongly (strongly!) encourage you to consider this important decision with great care and in consultation with advisors and professors at Dickinson.
 Want to know a bit more?
 Check out this guidance co-authored by the deans of academic advising and career development.
 If you still want to move forward with plans for a double major, then use this mini-guide to help you strategize about identifying your first-semester priorities.

 How do I search for classes?

-Look at our guides (handbook and videos) for searching on Dickinson’s Banner Self-Service (where you will also register for courses) as well as department Advising Guides.
+Look at our guides (handbook and videos) for searching on Dickinson’s Banner Self-Service (where you will also register for courses) and department Advising Guides.

-How do I know if a course is considered a 'lab/natural science' and should I take a lab science my first semester?
+How do I know if a course is considered a 'lab/natural science' and if I should take a lab science course in my first semester?

-Consult this Lab Science Advising Guide to help you determine if a course in which you are interested fits the lab/natural science requirement, and you can also consult this document to help you decide if, according to your interests, you should take a lab science course this semester.
+Consult this Lab Science Advising Guide to help determine if a course in which you are interested fits the lab/natural science requirement.
+You can also consult this document to help you decide if, according to your interests, you should take a lab science course this semester.

 When is New Student Advising—and what if I need to change the date/time of my session?

-New Student Advising will take place in December and January, by appointment.
-Please watch your Dickinson email for information and appointment options, then select the time that works best for you.
+New Student Advising will occur by appointment in July (for fall) and December-January (for spring).
+Please watch your Dickinson email for information and appointment options, then select the best time.
 Any questions should be directed to newstudentadvising@dickinson.edu.
-If you have any questions or concerns please contact the New Student Advising Office at 717-245-1997.
+If you have any questions or concerns, please contact the New Student Advising Office at 717-245-1997.

 What if I miss my New Student Advising session?